wovo/torsor/readme.md

 template *torsor/<typename B>*.
 The type B must have a constructor that can be called with a single value 0.

-The class T = torsor<B> supports the following operations:
+The class T = torsor/<B> supports the following operations:

 - default constructor, copy constructor, assignment operator, destructor